Bradfield/algos/book/analysis/introduction.md

 What makes one computer program better than another?

-The answer depends on the criteria we use: code readability, engineering paradigms, and efficiency are a few possible metrics by which we we could measure a program’s quality.
+The answer depends on the criteria we use: code readability, engineering paradigms, and efficiency are a few possible metrics with which we we could measure a program’s quality.

 Let’s set aside aspects of a program that are specific to language or